 Seamounts are undersea mountains, mostly volcanic in origin and usually found within a few hundred kilometres of mid-ocean ridges.
 They are formed by tectonic lift of the oceanic crust along slow and ultra-slow spreading ridges.
-True seamounts rise >1000m from seafloor, whereas rises less than this but >500m are referred to as knolls and those that are <500m from seafloor are referred to as hills.113 Seamount habitats are estimated to constitute approximately 4.7% of the ocean floor, whilst knolls cover 16.3%, with a disproportionate number of these located in the Southern Ocean.
+True seamounts rise >1000m from seafloor, whereas rises less than this but >500m are referred to as knolls and those that are <500m from seafloor are referred to as hills.
+Seamount habitats are estimated to constitute approximately 4.7% of the ocean floor, whilst knolls cover 16.3%, with a disproportionate number of these located in the Southern Ocean.

 Our knowledge of the ecology of seamounts has increased over the past quarter of a century, with recent studies shedding light on seamount-associated communities and processes.
-114 Seamounts can be considered as islands of shallower seafloor surrounded by deep ocean, and until recently they were thought to support extremely high levels of endemism, with high numbers of new species identified whenever new seamounts were explored.
+Seamounts can be considered as islands of shallower seafloor surrounded by deep ocean, and until recently they were thought to support extremely high levels of endemism, with high numbers of new species identified whenever new seamounts were explored.
 However, as studies have been conducted on an increased number of seamount sites, it has become apparent that some seamount species are widely distributed with high levels of connectivity over large geographic ranges.
 Conversely, it appears that some seamount fauna, such as many benthic sessile invertebrates, do have limited dispersal so are restricted in their distribution.
-115, 116

-Seamounts are often considered biodiversity hotspots in the open ocean, but biodiversity richness can be variable and comparisons of species richness with the continental slope are not always higher.117 Multiple factors influence the productivity and composition of seamounts, but normally these ecosystems support diverse benthic communities and abundant fish populations.118 Seamounts cannot be considered a single entity and differences in their location, depth and morphology and the way the latter interact with steady and variable currents result in different mechanisms that may lead to enhanced primary productivity above the seamount.
-One mechanism is that the supply of plankton and suspended organic matter associated with seamounts provides a good supply of food to their benthic and benthopelagic communities.119
+Seamounts are often considered biodiversity hotspots in from the breeding areas of New Caledonian population to the open ocean, but biodiversity richness can be variable the Southern Ocean may use them as foraging areas. and comparisons of species richness with the continental slope are not always higher.
+Multiple factors influence the The last quarter of a century has seen our understanding of productivity and composition of seamounts, but normally seamount ecosystems grow considerably, but this has to be these ecosystems support diverse benthic communities viewed in perspective of the tiny fraction of seamounts that and abundant fish populations.
+Seamounts cannot be have been sampled.
+It is estimated that only about 0.002% considered a single entity and differences in their location, of seamounts have been surveyed of the 170,000 estimated depth and morphology and the way the latter interact with to occur.
+To better understand the complexities of steady and variable currents result in different mechanisms seamounts, a major international effort over many years that may lead to enhanced primary productivity above the involving multidisciplinary teams will be required.

-Gorgonian coral at

-Davidson Seamount

-© NOAA and MBARI
+Gorgonian coral at Davidson Seamount © NOAA and MBARI